m-kubasch/m-kubasch.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Applied Mathematics
+role: Postdoctoral researcher in Applied Mathematics

 # Organizations/Affiliations to show in About widget
 organizations: